anu106/Indian-Armed-Forces/README.md

 <h2>Project Installation Guide</h2>

- - Clone this repository in your local machine
+ - Clone this repository in your local machine.
- - Open terminal in the project directory
+ - Open terminal in the project directory.
  - Install flask modules and activate the virtual environment.
  - Change the Database credentials.
+ - Create the Required database tables and make entries.
+ - Start up the flask server and Open localhost:5000 URL.
- - You can now use the project by typing localhost:5000 as url
+ - You can now access project and its features.
  - To stop the server, go to the terminal and press Ctrl + C

 <h2>Major Features</h2>

- - Information of Indian Army
+ - Information about the Indian Army
+ - Important Articles for Aspirants and News,Notifications for Officers
+ - Users can check which jobs they are eligible for
- - Live Chat Feature
+ - Live Chat
- - Registration portal
+ - Blog Posts
- - Login as admin
+ - Login and Registration for Normal Users as well as Officers
- - News portal where admins can add news and new posts
- - Past Army officers and their experiences
+ - Admin login with the following features:
+        - Delete User Accounts
+        - Accept/Deny Verification requests from Officers
+        - Add/Delete News,Notifications,Articles
+        - Delete Blog Posts
+ - Each of these can be searched with their related information
+ - Search for Users by Username,Name
+ - Interact with Officers through Live Chat and Blog features